-Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term changes, giving life to the best version of you.
+Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term change: connection and growth, giving life to the best version of you.

 The Auxano Approach© focuses on solutions and outcomes in several important areas:

 - Experience meaningful connection, healing and hope in your most important relationships